Certora/Documentation/docs/ref-manual/cvl/invariants.md

 Preserved blocks are listed after the invariant expression (and after the filter block, if any), inside a set of curly braces (`{ ... }`).
-Each preserved block consists of the keyword `preserved` followed by an optional method signature, an optional `with` declaration, and finally the block of commands to execute.
+Each preserved block consists of the keyword `preserved` followed by an optional method signature (or `fallback()`), an optional `with` declaration, and finally the block of commands to execute.

 If a preserved block specifies a method signature, the signature should match one of the contract methods, and the preserved block only applies when checking preservation of that contract method.
+The fallback() preserved block applies only to the `fallback()` function that should be defined in the contract.
-The arguments of the method are in scope within the preserved block.
-If there is no method signature, the preserved is a default block that applies to all methods that don't have a specific preserved block.
+The arguments of the method arein scope within the preserved block.
+If there is no method signature, the preserved is a default block that applies to all methods that don't have a specific preserved block, including the `fallback()` method.

 The `with` declaration is used to give a name to the {term}`environment` used while invoking the method.
 It can be used to restrict the transactions that are